ziagham/Sample-Microservices/README.md

 > There is an important property in the appsettings.json file, **BaseServiceSettings**, that must be specified before running.
 This property have two sub properties `UseInMemoryDatabase` and `UserabbitMq`, which specify the type of database to be used, and whether to use UserabbitMq or AzureServiceBus respectively.

 By default, InMemoryDatabase and AzureServiceBus are used.
 An AzureServiceBus `ConnectionString` is also set to make running the program with less configurations.
+Also, if you want to use RabbitMq, just set the UserabbitMq property to true.
+Additionally, if you need to use `SQL-Server`, you need to configure ConnectionStrings to your database.

 Below you can see the program settings, which is in Json format.